nccshecodes/shecodes-2020/src/posts/2018-07-23/tinker-tailor-first-time-conference-speaker.md

 ---
 date: '2018-07-23'
 featureImage: src/posts/2018-07-23/designer-to-developer-tech-talk-FullStack18-London.jpg
-featureImageAlt: "Me standing in front of a podium giving a talk at Fullstack London."
+featureImageAlt: Me standing in front of a podium giving a talk at Fullstack London.
 metaDesc: I've broken my fear of conference speaking delivering a tech talk at FullStack London.
 Although I didn’t want to do this, I knew at some point I'd have to.
 metaTitle: Tinker, Tailor, Conference Speaker
 socialImage: designer-to-developer-tech-talk-FullStack18-London